Top 50+ Python Interview Questions and Answers

 Explanation

 • A variable is a name identifier that holds values in memory.
-Assign any value to it using the = operator
+You can assign any value to it using the = operator.

-• No need to define the type of a variable in Python; it will be defined by default according to the value being assigned.
+• No need to define the type of a variable in Python; it will be determined by default according to the value being assigned.

-Ans: Python consists of many different built-in data types in Python that help us save diverse values.
+Python has many different built-in data types that help us save diverse values.
 Its main data types include integers, floating-point numbers, strings, and booleans.
 Collection data types in Python include lists, tuples, sets, and dictionaries.

 Example